Travel

 Italy offers diverse job opportunities across its major cities, each with unique sectors growing within them.
 Milan is renowned as the financial hub of Italy, with a strong emphasis on banking, fashion, and design industries.
 The average salary for a fashion designer in Milan is around €30,000 ($33,000 USD) annually.
 Meanwhile, Rome, with its rich historical backdrop, provides numerous opportunities in tourism and cultural management, where tour guides can earn approximately €1,500 ($1,650 USD) per month.

-Florence is a haven for art historians and restorers, given its plenty of museums and art galleries.
+Florence is a haven for art historians and restorers, given its wealth of museums and art galleries.
 Positions in these fields can offer annual salaries of about €28,000 ($30,800 USD).
 In Venice, the tourism sector dominates, with seasonal jobs plentiful during peak tourist months.
 Hospitality roles, such as hotel managers, can command salaries of around €35,000 ($38,500 USD) per year, reflecting the city's reliance on tourism.

 Naples is emerging as a technology and innovation center, particularly in the startup ecosystem.
 Software developers can find opportunities with salaries averaging €32,000 ($35,200 USD) annually, driven by the city's growing investment in tech infrastructure.